albertnis/ld2410-configurator/README.md

 - Easy to use without any coding
 - Cross platform
+- Supports serial and Bluetooth connection
 - Only software dependency is a supported browser
 - Compatible with LD2410B and LD2410C

 ## Usage and compatibility

 LD2410 is hosted by Cloudflare Pages at [ld2410.albert.nz](https://ld2410.albert.nz).
 It can be used from any browser that supports the [WebSerial API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API) (such as Chrome, Edge or Opera).
 Simply go to the site and follow the instructions to get started!
-You will need a serial adapter such as CP2102.

 If you prefer, you can run the tool locally.
 Simply clone, install and run it using the instructions below.